MEStevenson-7/DSC80-FinalProject/README.md

   <div class="section" id="univariate-analysis">
     <h2>&#128202; Univariate Analysis</h2>
     <h3>Distribution of Minutes</h3>
     <p>The distribution is heavily concentrated on lower values with the mode being much less than the mean.
-It seems most recipes take less time than the mean, while some outliers taking much more time.</p>
+It seems most recipes take less time than the mean, while some outliers skew the mean to the right.</p>
     <div class="plot">
     <iframe
     src="plot/mins_distribution.html"